vcleal/mov-i-e/README.md

 # mov-i-e
 Application for recording videos based on movement detection (even with shitty webcams) Optional email notification when movement detected.
-Allow “less secure apps” on your Gmail account.
+Allow “less secure apps” on your Gmail account for it to work.

 **Dependencies:**
 - Python 2.7.x